louisenorris/Take_Your_Pic_frontend/README.md

 A user can signup or login, take a picture of themselves and watch it develop through a CSS animation.
 They can then decide whether to retake or save their digital polaroid to the gallery.

+* Lazy Loading implemented to efficiently load only images in view.
+* Utilized JSON Web Tokens and localStorage to store encrypted user information client-side, providing user authentication.
+* Developed a Rails API backend with endpoints for users and polaroids.
+* Image upload functionality applied using activestorage .

 ## Prerequisites

 Make sure you have installed: